Presidency: Colombian vice presidency

-The vice president is indirectly elected together with the president to a four-year term of office by the people of Colombia through the Universal suffrage.
+The vice president is indirectly elected together with the president to a four-year term of office by the people of Colombia through universal suffrage.
 Since the passage of the Article 102 Amendment (in 1991) to the Colombian Constitution, the vice president may also be appointed by the president to fill a vacancy, upon leave of absence or death, resignation, or removal of the president.

 German vice chancellor

 The vice-chancellor of Germany does not assume the position of chancellor, but rather the president chooses a minister to succeed the chancellor position.
 The vice-chancellor is usually a member of the cabinet.